DNgugi/Bidii-Framework/README.md

 # Bidii-Webframe

-This is the WP Theme for teambidii.co.ke
+This is the Wordpress Theme Framework for teambidii.co.ke